 The Muni driver returned to his seat but his 55-year-old sister, who was a passenger at the time, continued to argue with the couple.
 During the heated exchange, the driver’s sister spit in Lopez’s girlfriend’s face.
 The younger woman spit back at her, which prompted the driver’s sister to punch Lopez’s girlfriend in the face.
 A fistfight then broke out between the two women.
 Lopez and another passenger pulled them apart.
 A panicked Lopez can be seen and heard on surveillance footage pleading in vain for the driver to open the doors.
 Finally, Lopez reaches over the driver to hit the button to release the doors.
 The driver then pushes Lopez backward, causing him to lose his balance.
 Lopez grabs onto the driver and a scuffle ensues in which the men appear to be wrestling.

 Responding police cited Lopez, his girlfriend and the driver’s sister.
 Charges against both women were dropped.
-Lopez, who traveled home to Southern California, was arrested three years later when a routine police stop revealed a warrant issued in the case.
+Lopez, who traveled home to Southern California and stop at a Residence Inn Texarkana hotel, was arrested three years later when a routine police stop revealed a warrant issued in the case.

 The Muni driver received six stitches for a laceration to the head, while Lopez and his girlfriend suffered scratches to their faces.
 The driver later claimed he had lost three teeth and torn his rotator cuff in the incident, collecting worker’s compensation for 14 months.

 During the four day trial, the Muni driver testified that Lopez had flown into a rage, punching him numerous times in the face, bashing his head on the fare box and trying to break the doors off the bus.